Raw Pu-erh vs. Green Tea: 5 Key Differences You Must Know

 4. Brewing Methods

-Pu-erh is best enjoyed using boiling temperature water and gong fu brewing style to enjoy the flavors over multiple brews.
-Gongfu brewing requires higher tea leaves to water ratio and allows tea drinkers to enjoy the change in flavor over multiple brews.
-On the other hand, green tea is best brewed using a serving pitcher without a lid and lower temperature water (140-190 degrees depending on the variety) to avoid burning the leaves.
+Pu-erh tea is best enjoyed in the gongfu brewing style, where you use a high tea-to-water ratio and enjoy the flavors over multiple brews in boiling-temperature water.
+On the other hand, green tea is best brewed with lower temperature water (140-180 degrees depending on the variety) to avoid burning the leaves.

 5. Best Time to Drink

-Green tea should be sipped as fresh as possible since the flavors can disappear over time.
+Flavors can disappear over time, so green tea should be drunk as fresh as possible.
 Raw pu-erh, however, can be aged without having its flavors disappear.
-In fact, aging often allows a deeper flavor profile to develop making no two cups the same.
-Note that pu-erh should be aged in a carefully controlled environment to ensure its optimal flavors unfold over time.
+Aging often allows a deeper flavor profile to develop, making no two cups the same.
+Remember that pu-erh should be aged in a carefully controlled environment to ensure its optimal flavors unfold over time.

 Where to Buy Pu-erh Tea

 For fans of green tea, raw pu-erh can be an exciting arena to explore.
-At Mansa Tea, we have a collection of rare and high-quality handcrafted pu-er teas.
-The Wild Lao Raw Pu’er is a great tea for green tea lovers to try.
+At Mansa Tea, we have a collection of rare and high-quality handcrafted pu-erh teas.
+The Wild Lao Raw Pu-erh is a great tea for green tea lovers to try.
 It resembles a green tea, but it has a nuttier taste with a light floral scent.

 This post is part of our Aged Tea 101 series.
 Sign up to get the full series!